 Further information can be found on SPC’s river safety actions page.

-B&NES Cabinet agreed to relocate moorings from Mead Lane no later than the end of Dec 2022, and a charging system for moorings commenced in March 2021.
+B&NES Cabinet agreed to relocate moorings from Mead Lane no later than spring 2023, and a charging system for moorings commenced in March 2021.
 Alternative locations for 14 day moorings will be identified by B&NES Council prior to ending moorings at Mead Lane.
 As of November 2020 the 48hr moorings at Mead Lane have been permanently removed.
 See the B&NES Council page here for more information.

 Parking by the river